BottomTime/bottomtime-total/README.md

 The platform uses [MongoDb](https://www.mongodb.com/docs/manual/installation/) to persist its data.
 You'll want to have version 5 installed to host your databases.

-### Docker
+### Docker and Docker Compose

 The components of the platform each have `Dockerfile`s and the platform can be run as a whole using Docker Compose.
 You can Docker from [here](https://docs.docker.com/get-docker/) if you don't already have it installed.

-### Mutagen Compose

-`TODO`

-### Terraform and AWS CLI
+### AWS CLI

-If you plan on deploying a running version of the platform to AWS then you'll need [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.
+Install the AWS CLI tool by following the directions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-If you have not done so already, you'll need to set your AWS credentials and default region in order to deploy the platform to your AWS environment.
+Once installed, you'll need to set your AWS credentials and default region in order to deploy the platform to your AWS environment.
 To do so run

 ```bash
 aws configure
 ```

 and enter your key, secret, and region when prompted.
+(By default `us-east-1` can be used as the region.)

+### Terraform

+If you plan on deploying a running version of the platform to AWS then you'll need [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) installed.

 ## Working With the Platform as a Whole